 Natural polished terrazzo floors will stain without a protective coating.

 The natural polishing process closes the pores of the terrazzo, reducing the chance of spilled liquids being absorbed.
 So don’t fret!
 If you spill coffee or red wine on terrazzo, it can easily be wiped away, leaving absolutely no stains or marks behind.

 This myth is one of the most commonly believed, and while many institutions have chosen to keep a monochrome floor, designers and architects have recently been embracing terrazzo for it’s remarkable flexibility.
 Because of color possibilities and unlimited design capabilities, terrazzo floors can be as bright, complex, bold, and beautiful as you would like.
 They can include anything from marble pieces to sea shells to glass.
 The possibilities are only limited by your own design imagination.

 Terrazzo is only for schools and hospitals.

 While terrazzo is a popular floor for education and healthcare, it isn’t limited to just those two types of facilities.
 Thinking about putting terrazzo in your airport?
 Go ahead!
 Have a unique design for your museum flooring?
 Terrazzo will let you accomplish that.
 Want terrazzo in your restaurant to keep stains and maintenance to a minimum?
 Install it.
-Hop on over to our case studies to have a look at some of the ways terrazzo is being used today.
+Hop on over to our industry uses to have a look at some of the ways terrazzo is being used today.